 The teacher for 4J is Mrs Jones and the teacher for 4M is Miss Moody.
-Teaching and learning is supported by the following teaching and support assistants; Mrs Lawrence, Mrs Fannon, Miss Tully, Mrs Thomas and Mrs Topali.
+Teaching and learning is supported by the following teaching and support assistants; Mrs Lawrence, Mrs Fannon, Miss Read, Miss Tully and Mrs Topali.

 PE kits and days

-Our topic for next half-term is I am Warrior which will has a focus on Science, Geography and History within topic work.
+Our topic for this half-term is Flow which has a Geography and Science focus within our topic work.
 Learning will include:

 How can you help your child in English?
 Here are some great ideas:

 Please continue to support your child with reading at home, they may prefer to read to themselves instead of reading aloud which is great too.
 Please record this entry in their reading record so it counts towards their number of weekly reads.